dongjunchung/GGPA/README.md

 graph-GPA
 ===

-GPA is a graphical model for prioritizing GWAS results and investigating pleiotropic architecture.
+graph-GPA is a graphical model for prioritizing GWAS results and investigating pleiotropic architecture.
 'GGPA' package provides user friendly interface to fit graph-GPA models, implement association mapping, and generate a phenotype graph.

 Installation
 ===========